-As temperatures continue to drop this winter, everyone should have an alternate method of heating their home.
+As temperatures continue to drop this winter, everyone should have an alternate method of heating their homes.
 Those who only have their heat through electric sources are particularly vulnerable, something as simple as a snow-laden limb falling on a powerline could have you without heat all night.
 A larger storm that affects your entire region could have utility providers so busy that it takes days or weeks to restore electricity to your home.
 If you do not have an alternative heating method, you may want to consider getting a kerosene heater, here are a few things you should know before getting one.

 - The most common objection to using a kerosene heater is the smell.
-But a heater that is used properly, with a clean wick, and quality fuel, will not produce the noxious smell that many associate with kerosene heaters.
+But a heater that is used properly, with a clean wick, and quality fuel, will not produce the noxious smell that many associates with kerosene heaters.

 - As with all organic fuels, the burning of kerosene will produce toxic gasses such as carbon monoxide.
 Because of this, the room you have your heater in should always have a source of outside air.
 A window slightly cracked should be enough, and carbon monoxide detectors should always be used.